sarakapasi/crayfish/metagenomes/README.md

 The raw sample reads were not initially QC-ed.
 DEM057 was also reported to have a poor quality library with short inserts.

+## Packages used:
-Fastp (https://github.com/OpenGene/fastp) was used for trimming and QCing.
+- 010: Fastp (https://github.com/OpenGene/fastp) was used for trimming and QCing.
 I downloaded it off of conda for use, but you can also get it from Github directly.
+- 020: Metaspades used for assembly
+- 030: Bowtie2 and samtools used to create coverage .txt files for metabat2 and maxbin2
+- 031: Metabat2 and Maxbin2 used for binning